 Jesus was asked this same question by the rabbis: “Teacher, which is the great commandment in the law?”
 (Matthew 22:36).
 Jesus answered the rabbis saying, ”You shall love the LORD your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment (v.
 22:37-38).

 The Ten Commandments are divided into two sections.
 The first four commandments deal with our relationship with God (Exodus 20: 3-11) and the last six commandments deal with our relationship with mankind (Exodus 20:12-17).
 The rabbis, who arranged all the commandments of the law in a hierarchy of importance, exalted the first four commandments as being more important than the last six.
-As a result, they failed when it came to practical religion.
+As a result, they failed when it came to practical religion towards their fellow men.

 The law of love toward God and man was not new at all.
 Jesus was the first to unite the thoughts of Deuteronomy 6:4, 5 and Leviticus 19:18 as summing up “the whole duty of man.”
 Thus, Jesus confirmed the truths of the Old Testament which is love for God and love for man.